kwchurch/GEE/README.md

 * we estimate the next Y from the prevous Z (algorithm 2 in <a href="https://arxiv.org/pdf/2109.13098">paper</a>)
 * and then we use that Y to estimate the next Z (algorithm 1 in <a href="https://arxiv.org/pdf/2109.13098">paper</a>)

-The iterations continue for a fixed number of iterations (a hyperparameter), or when Y doesn't change from from one iteration to the next.
+The iterations continue for a fixed number of iterations (a hyperparameter), or when Y doesn't change (much) from one iteration to the next.

 <h3>Algorithm 1: Update Z from Y</h3>